skiadas/FunctionalProgrammingCourse/notes/interactive_hangman.md

 - We must keep track of the characters that the user has guessed.
 We could also keep a count of how many guesses the user has made, but we can simply find that out from the list of guessed characters.
 This means that our main function should take a second argument in addition to the word, namely the list of guesses, which probably will start life as empty.
 - We must have a way of comparing the list of guessed characters with the word, and see if all characters in the word have been guessed.
 This will be a pure function.
-- We must have a way of forming visual representation of the word where all not-yet-guessed characters are replaced by an underscore.
+- We must have a way of forming a visual representation of the word where all not-yet-guessed characters are replaced by an underscore.
 This will also be a pure function.

 Let us see how `guessWord` would look like, with all this in mind.
 The heart of the matter is the `guessLoop` action (**Question**: Why did we write `[Char]` instead of `String` for the second parameter to `guessLoop`?).
 ```haskell